ctuni/ctuni.github.io/_pages/about.md

 Because of this I have participated in several of those initiatives as a scientist, and I take the opportunity to do it again whenever it arises.

-Also, I used to work as a programming & robotics instructor for children aged 8 to 17
+Also, I used to work as a programming & robotics instructor for children aged 8 to 17, which gave me the skills needed to communicate technical concepts in an understandable way, and also the passion to continue doing it while working as a bioinformatics scientist.

 Miscellaneous
 ------